vasichkin/openstack-test-suite/README.rst

 Configuration file located in scenario folder, - integration-tests/ubuntu-essex/config.yaml In general to run tests you need to configure:
-- image.name - name of preloaded image.
+- image.name - name of preloaded image (shown by nova image-list).
 - server.external - ip address of cloud controller (if needed.
 127.0.0.1 by default)
 - location of conf files of services (if needed)
 - net.cloud.cidr - network for instances (if needed)
-All other options could be changed if needed.
-Purpose of each parameter could be guessed or seen in scenario scripts.
+Other parameters' meaning can be clearly understood while reading test scenarios.

 Running test